Margaretta D'Arcy

-Margaretta Ruth D'Arcy (born 14 June 1934, London) is an Irish actress, writer, playwright, and activist.
+Margaretta Ruth D'Arcy (14 June 1934 – 23 November 2025) was an Irish actress, writer, playwright and activist.

-D'Arcy has been a member of the Irish association of artists, known as Aosdána, since its inauguration and is known for addressing Irish nationalism, civil liberties, and women's rights in her work.
+D'Arcy was a founding member of the Irish association of artists, known as Aosdána, from its inauguration and was known for addressing Irish nationalism, civil liberties, and women's rights in her work.

 In 2014, she was imprisoned for trespassing on a runway during protests over United States military stopovers at Shannon Airport.

-Family and theatrical life
+Background and theatrical life

-She was born in London to a Russian-Jewish mother and an Irish-Catholic father.
-D'Arcy worked in small theatres in Dublin from the age of fifteen and later became an actress.
+D'Arcy was born in Whitechapel, East London on 14 June 1934 to an Irish Catholic father Joseph D'Arcy and an Odesa-born Jewish mother Miriam.
+Her aunt and mother's sister is Hannah Bilig, known as The Angel of Cable Street.
+After World War II, the family relocated to Dublin while D'Arcy went to boarding school at the Dominican Convent in Cabra.
+D'Arcy worked in small theatres in Dublin from the age of fifteen and studied drama at Trinity College Dublin.

-She was married in 1957 to English playwright and author John Arden, and they frequently collaborated.
-They settled in Galway and established the Galway Theatre Workshop in 1976.
+D'Arcy worked at Dublin's Pike Theatre Dublin in 1953 before moving back to London to pursue her acting career.
+In 1957, D'Arcy married English playwright and author John Arden, and they frequently collaborated.
+The couple settled in Galway in 1968 and established the Galway Theatre Workshop in 1976.
 The couple had five sons, one of whom predeceased his mother.

 The couple wrote a number of stage pieces and improvisational works for amateur and student players, including The Happy Haven (1960) and The Workhouse Donkey.
-She has written and produced many plays, including The Non-Stop Connolly Show.
+She wrote and produced many plays, including The Non-Stop Connolly Show.

-D'Arcy has also written a number of books, including Tell Them Everything, Awkward Corners (with John Arden), and Galway's Pirate Women: A Global Trawl.
+D'Arcy wrote a number of books, including Tell Them Everything, Awkward Corners (with John Arden), and Galway's Pirate Women: A Global Trawl.